Delta Goodrem: 2004–2006: Mistaken Identity

 On 15 March 2006, Goodrem performed a new song, "Together We Are One", at the Commonwealth Games opening ceremony in front of 80,000 spectators and up to 1.5 billion television viewers worldwide.
 The song, written specifically for the event, was released in Australia, where it peaked at number two on the ARIA Singles Chart.
-It was performed by the Top 5 contestants on season five of "American Idol".
 In June 2006, Goodrem signed to Modest!
 Entertainment for her worldwide management.
 In October 2006, Goodrem promoted in Japan with the release of an updated version of Innocent Eyes and the Japan-only single "Flawed", which reached number one on the Japanese download chart.
 The album peaked at number eight on the Japanese international chart (excluding Japanese artists) and number nineteen on the official Japanese album chart (including Japanese artists).
-In November, Goodrem appeared with Westlife on UK talent series The X Factor to perform a duet titled "All Out of Love", which appeared on the boy band's ninth LP, The Love Album.
+In November, Goodrem appeared with Westlife on the British reality television music competition series The X Factor to perform a duet titled "All Out of Love", which appeared on the boy band's seventh studio album, The Love Album.
 She was in Melbourne on Christmas Eve to headline the annual Carols by Candlelight.